-The Royal, Ventnor, held the fourth annual fundraising gala dinner for the Isle of Wight Youth Trust spectacularly raising over £37,000 which smashed all previous totals!
+The Royal Hotel in Ventnor, Isle of Wight (www.royalhoteliow.co.uk) holds a fantastic annual fundraising gala dinner on behalf of the Isle of Wight Youth Trust, with the 2012 event spectacularly raising over £37,000 which smashed all previous totals!

 Eileen Monks, Director of the Isle of Wight Youth Trust.

 The live auction was conducted by auctioneer Becky Ball from Hose Rhodes & Dickson Auction Room and raised over £10,000.
 Lots included the very special chance to be side stage for the Sunday mainline act at the Bestival as well as grand tier box at the Albert Hall and the opportunity to have a portrait painted by acclaimed artist Evgeniya Buyanova.
 A silent auction included lots from artist Matthew Chambers, Goodleaf Tree Climbing, Barefoot on the Beach, Jenny Sprackling, The Garlic Farm, Really Well Made, Wine Therapy, Rapanui, BeCalmed,Lakeside Spa Hotel, Morgans Restaurant , Pete Jenness, Isle of Wight Campervan Holidays, Body Byrne, Wisteria Gallery and Isle of Wight Adventure Activities.
 Toastmaster Roger Holmes assisted throughout the evening.

 After a delicious four-course seasonal dinner, guests were entertained by Edana Minghella and band.